WahabDev12/Python-Calculator/README.md

 -- pip install flask --

-⭐Run this command un your terminal⭐
+⭐Run this command on your terminal⭐

-⭐Create two folders named:⭐
+⭐Create two folders⭐
 1.templates 2. static

 ✔Move --index.html-- to templates